top of page

 Colony sites may be sensitive locations.
 Users who want to share their data without revealing sensitive coordinates should adjust their Data Use & Sharing settings accordingly, but may also use the NABat Grid Cell Finder when preparing data for upload.

-Capture Data Preparation
+Capture Data Prep

 Users with bat capture data must simply ensure data is formatted correctly for upload to the NABat Partner Portal.
 Find descriptions of the metadata fields on the third line of the bulk upload template available here.